openmrs/openmrs-esm-core/docs/getting_started/setup.md

 file.
 Take a look at the `scripts` section of this file to find out what the command actually does.

-> :light: You run almost any command with `--help` to learn more about it.
+> :bulb: You run almost any command with `--help` to learn more about it.

 ## Import map overrides